-The zombies wrestled WordOne code for nights on end to get it into shape.
+The zombies wrestled WordOne code for days and nights on end to get it into shape.
 They changed the graphics, beat bugs into submission, and generally created better havoc with it.
-And now the world gets to see what those pink little zombies have done…
+And now the world gets to see what those pink little zombies we keep in the basement have done…

-Created by a writer for other writers, WordOne lets writers track their daily writing progress.
+Created by a writer – because, yes, even zombies write, and some of them, quite well – for other writers, WordOne lets writers track their daily writing progress.

 As most successful writers have noted, becoming a successful author requires dedication and discipline.
 WordOne aims to provide this dedication and discipline by allowing you to set a goal for your writing project(s) and then letting you track your progress in reaching your goal by entering daily (or multiple times a day) word counts.